coderdude1/SpringMicroSvcDemo_AccountService/README.md

 4 /metrics - various JVM stats
 5 /trace - Displays trace information (by default the last few HTTP requests).
 6 /info - Displays arbitrary application info.
-I think this can be overridden 7 /flyway - list flyway migrations
-8 /autoconfig - Displays an auto-configuration report showing all auto-configuration candidates and the reason why they ‘were’ or ‘were not’ applied.
+I think this can be overridden 7 /flyway - list flyway migrations (doesn't work, not sure why, probably needs a config or impl) 8 /autoconfig - Displays an auto-configuration report showing all auto-configuration candidates and the reason why they ‘were’ or ‘were not’ applied.
 9 /actuator - Provides a hypermedia-based “discovery page” for the other endpoints.
 Requires Spring HATEOAS to be on the classpath.